Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

     ManagersTargets
 {
     function points_deposit(uint256 amt) public updateGhosts asActor {
  points.deposit(amt);
  }
 }

 ```

-Let's run `medusa fuzz` again
+Let's run `medusa fuzz` again.

-And then we'll check coverage
+Then we'll check the coverage.

-The coverage report is effectively our eyes into what the fuzzer is doing
+The coverage report is effectively our eyes into what the fuzzer is doing.

 ![Better Coverage](../images/sample_project/medusa_better_coverage.png)

-We now see that the function `deposit` is fully covered
+We now see that the function `deposit` is fully covered.

-You can tell that `power` is not being tested
+You can tell that `power` is not being tested.

-This gives us an opportunity to write a global property
+This gives us an opportunity to write a global property.

 ## Writing Global Properties